LenderPanel.com

 Please confirm whether this Transfer of Equity is part of any Matrimonial Proceedings?
 If so, please provide the name, address, telephone number and reference of the Matrimonial Solicitor instructed to act, along with a copy of the sealed Consent or Court Order?

-General Advice to read in supplemental the above Allied Irish Bank transfer of equity Advice :
+Caveats to be read in supplemental the above Allied Irish Bank transfer of equity Info :

 Tax and Legal